stanford-oval/wikidata-workdir/openai/README.md

 - size: the size of the synthetic data to include (fewshot data is always included).
 If no synthetic data is needed, first create an empty file `synthetic-0.jsonl` and then run the above command with size set to 0.
 - lr: the learning rate, normally between 0.02 and 0.2
 - epochs: the number of epochs, default to 2
+- schema: default to false, set to true to include properties connected to the entities in the question.
+This is an experimental feature, not tested.

 This command should generate a prompt file named `everything-<SIZE>.jsonl`.
 Check your file before moving forward.